ihmeuw/vivarium_nih_us_cvd/paf_utilities/README.md

     >>> conda install redis
     ```
 2. Request cluster resources appropriate for running the PAF simulations.
 This may take some trial and error!
 A good starting point is 3 threads, 11 hours, 50 GB
+3. Run the PAF-generating simulations.
+There are two options to do so.
-3. Make a `paf-calculations` subdirectory in the current artifact version folder (alongside the artifacts already generated) and set the directory permissions
+    A.1.
+Make a `paf_calculation` subdirectory in the current artifact version folder (alongside the artifacts already generated) and set the directory permissions
     ```
-    >>> mkdir -p <OUTPUT-ROOT-DIR>/<VERSION>/paf-calculations
+    >>> mkdir -p <OUTPUT-ROOT-DIR>/<VERSION>/paf_calculation
-    >>> chmod 775 <OUTPUT-ROOT-DIR>/<VERSION>/paf-calculations
+    >>> chmod 775 <OUTPUT-ROOT-DIR>/<VERSION>/paf_calculation
     ```
-4. Run the PAF-generating simulations.
-There are two options to do so.
-    A.1.
+    A.2.
 (OPTIONAL) Update the cluster requests in ./paf_runner.py
-    A.2.
+    A.3.
 Navigate to the repository root directory and run the ./calculate_pafs.sh script to serially launch a `psimulate run` command for all locations (defined in the shell script)
         ```
         >>> sh ./paf_utilities/calculate_pafs.sh run <VERSION> <ROOT-DIR>
         ```
         NOTE: the <OUTPUT-ROOT-DIR> is optional but defaults to /mnt/team/simulation_science/costeffectiveness/artifacts/vivarium_nih_us_cvd/51-locations/.
+    A.4.
+Review the output from ./calculate_pafs.sh and check if any states do not have 1000 rows generated.
+    A.5.
+If any locations lack 1000 draws, run the ./calculate_pafs.sh script to launch the `psimulate restart` command
+    ```
+    >>> sh <REPOS-DIR>/vivarium_nih_us_cvd/paf_utilities/calculate_pafs.sh restart <VERSION> <OUTPUT-ROOT-DIR>
+    ```

+    NOTE: ./calculate_pafs.sh calls ./check_completion.sh as the final step; you can always run ./check_completion.sh on its own.

     --- OR (new feature as of October 2023) ---

     B.1.
 Add all artifact paths to the paf_scenarios.yaml as a new branches key like:
         ```
         branches: